Cassiep1986/Professional-README-Generator/README.md

 To contribute to this repo, please contact me on GITHUB or by email (Link below).

 ## Questions
-This application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).
+Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

 For additonal questions you can contact me by [email](mailto:cassiep1986@gmail.com).